 Dear fellow Performing Artists…

-We are looking forward to our seventh volume of The Wall Series at PAUL Studios Berlin!
+We are looking forward to our 8th volume of The Wall Series at PAUL Studios Berlin!
 This bi-monthly performance series gives artists an opportunity to present their works in progress or finished works in an intimate setting for an enthusiastic audience.